cleanlab/cleanlab/README.md

         pass

 # Now you can use your model with `cleanlab`.
 Here's one example:
-from cleanlab.classification import LearningWithNoisyLabels lnl = LearningWithNoisyLabels(clf=YourFavoriteModel())
+from cleanlab.classification import CleanLearning cl = CleanLearning(clf=YourFavoriteModel())
+# cl now also has access to all methods available to YourFavoriteModel
-lnl.fit(train_data, train_labels_with_errors)
+cl.fit(train_data, train_labels_with_errors)
 ```

 #### Want to see a working example?
 [Here’s a compliant PyTorch MNIST CNN class](https://github.com/cleanlab/cleanlab/blob/master/cleanlab/models/mnist_pytorch.py)

 As you can see [here](https://github.com/cleanlab/cleanlab/blob/master/cleanlab/models/mnist_pytorch.py), technically you don’t actually need to inherit from `sklearn.base.BaseEstimator`, as you can just create a class that defines `.fit()`, `.predict()`, and `.predict\_proba()`, but inheriting makes downstream scikit-learn applications like hyper-parameter optimization work seamlessly.
-See [cleanlab.classification.LearningWithNoisyLabels()](https://github.com/cleanlab/cleanlab/blob/master/cleanlab/classification.py#L106) for a fully compliant model.
+See [cleanlab.classification.CleanLearning()](https://github.com/cleanlab/cleanlab/blob/master/cleanlab/classification.py#L106) for a fully compliant model.

 Note, some libraries exists to do this for you.
 For PyTorch, check out the `skorch` Python library which will wrap your `pytorch` model into a `scikit-learn` compliant model.